HiLab-git/Vox-MMSD/README.md

 ## Dataset
 Download the BraTS-GLI dataset from [BraTS 2023](https://www.synapse.org/#!Synapse:syn51156910/wiki/), and put them in the ./BraTS-GLI/source_data/, use
 `python ./BraTS-GLI/create_dataset_csv.py`
-to preprocess the data and get .csv file for training
+to preprocess the data and get .csv file for pre-training.
+Similarly, if you need to preprocess the downstream datasets, for example, BraTS-PED here, you can also follow this operation.

 ## How to use
 1. Move into the Pymic-dev and install